 DETAILED HISTORY of the P&S R.R.

-In the late part of the 1800’s several small western NY and PA railroads merged and became the Pittsburg, Shawmut, and Northern Railroad which ran from Wayland, NY to Brockway, PA.
+In the late part of the 1800’s several small western NY and PA railroads were merged into and named the Pittsburg, Shawmut, and Northern Railroad which ran from Wayland, NY to Brockway, PA.
 During the time the P.S.&N. began Pittsburgh, PA was spelled without the “h”.

-Early in the 1900’s the P.S.&.N. started building a new railroad south from Brockway towards Freeport to allow connection with Pittsburg and named it the Brookville & Mahoning.
+Early in the 1900’s the P.S.&.N. started building a new railroad south from Brockway towards Freeport to connect with Pittsburg naming it the Brookville & Mahoning.
 The first section of the B&M from Brookville to Brockway was completed in 1907.
-In 1910 they changed its name to the Pittsburg & Shawmut Railroad.
-Then in 1916 the P&S broke away from the P.S.&N. becoming an independent railroad.
-It was often said the name change to P&S from B&M was due to confusion with Boston & Maine also having B&M letters.
-However, some think it was also to make it look like it was the P.S.& N.
+In 1910 the name was changed to the Pittsburg & Shawmut Railroad.
+Some think the name change was due to confusion with Boston & Maine also having B&M reporting marks, but others think it was done to make it look like it was the P.S.& N. Around this time the P&S broke away from the P.S.&N. as a separate company.

 In 1917 the P&S was completed now running 88.1 miles from Brockway, PA to Freeport, PA.
 Coal was always the main business of the P&S although it also ran passenger service until the 1930s, and other types of freight traveled over the line.
 Although it struggled at first, the P&S did very well for the most.
 Unfortunately, for all of its life the P.S.&N. had financial problems and was finally abandoned in 1947.
 Be sure to see the P.S.&N. web site for more on that railroad.